Mursi's blunders helped doom Egypt's first stab at democracy

 But, Springborg argued, foreign policy flipflops suggested that Mursi was more intent on enhancing the Brotherhood's standing than on safeguarding Egypt's national interests.

-"Foreign policy bounced from being pro- to anti-Iranian; wary of Syrian engagement to calling for jihad there; cosying up to Saudi Arabia to a cold war with it," he said.
+"Foreign policy bounced from being pro- to anti-Iranian; wary of Syrian engagement to calling for jihad there; cozying up to Saudi Arabia to a cold war with it," he said.

 For millions of Egyptians, foreign policy or constitution-drafting mattered less than the inability of Mursi and the Brotherhood to keep their promises to tackle economic problems aggravated by political conflict, crime and institutional drift.